 - 1 cup heavy cream

 - 2 Tbsp. water

 - 4 large eggs beaten

-- dash of garlic salt pepper and parsley
+- dash of garlic salt, black pepper and dried parsley

 - Preheat oven to 350 degrees.